 - You will find two icons for editing or updating row data and delete options.

-You can use Bulk Action if you need to delete more than one entry.
-You can also duplicate each table using the Duplicate icon in the table dashboard.
+Use Bulk Action if you need to delete more than one entry.
+You can also duplicate each table using the icon in the table dashboard.